-In §2 we mentioned that the patients in ED can be divided into two groups according to the admission decision (to the internal ward from the ED).
+In §2 we mentioned that the patients in ED can be divided into two groups according to the admission decision.
 The non-admitted patients are released after being treated in the ED while the admitted ones are transferred to the IW's in the main hospital.
-A priori, we judge that these two arrival processes can be regarded as an independent thinning from the whole arrival process.
-For managing ED's, we wanted to investigate if this thinning might be time-dependent.
+A priori, we judge that these two arrival processes can be regarded as an independent thinning from the whole arrival process. for managing ED's, we wanted to investigate if this thinning might be time-dependent.
 Figure 6 shows the estimated arrival rates of the admitted and non-admitted patients for a week.